dario-digregorio/flutter_github_actions/README.md

     ```
     More information about the `upload_to_play_store` action can be found [here](https://docs.fastlane.tools/actions/upload_to_play_store/).
 4. Run `bundle install` in the `android` directory to install the required gems.
 5. Run `fastlane supply init` to initialize the PlayStore metadata.
-With this you can update the metadata like app description or screenshots without leaving your IDE.
-You can skip this step if you don't want to upload metadata.
+This will allow you to update the metadata like app description or screenshots without leaving your IDE.
+You can skip this step if you don't want to upload any metadata.
-6. Build the app with `flutter build appbundle --release` and make sure the AAB file is located in the path you defined in the Fastfile and to use release signing keys.
-Follow the [Android guide](https://flutter.dev/docs/deployment/android) to set up the release signing.
+6. Build the app with `flutter build appbundle --release` and make sure the AAB file is located in the path you defined in the Fastfile and to use the release signing keys.
+Follow the [Android guide](https://flutter.dev/docs/deployment/android) to set up release signing.
 7. Before deploying your first release you need to have at least one release already uploaded and published manually.
 8. Run `fastlane deploy` to start the lane and deploy your app to the PlayStore.